-In other words, if a person is accused of Criminal Contempt, he or she can be arrested by the police and prosecuted by the District Attorney’s Office.
+New York’s criminal contempt statute is very specific in what it prohibits.
+It is basically a violation of a court proceeding or order.
+If a person is accused of this crime, he or she can be arrested by the police and prosecuted by the district attorney’s office.
 If convicted, they can go to state prison just for the contempt alone.

 Types Of Contempt Charges

 There are many ways in which a person can be in contempt of the court.
 By far and away, the most common arrests for criminal contempt are in the context of violations of an “Order of Protection.”
 The New York Penal Code refers to what is commonly known as a “Restraining Order” as an Order of Protection.